DooPhiLong/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 ### B. Runner and Customer Experience
 #### 1. How many runners signed up for each 1 week period? (i.e. week starts 2021-01-01)
+- DATEPART : Returns a time value of the passed argument, which can be a day, month, year, quarter, hour, minute, second, millisecond...
+The return value is an integer (int).
 ```sql
 SET DATEFIRST 1;
 SELECT DATEPART(WEEK,[registration_date])as week,